 - Before you buy, check the warranties offered by the manufacturer, and that your building insurance provider is happy with your choice of material.

 - Cladding comes untreated, pre-treated, stained or painted, with the unfinished options being the least expensive.

 - Looking for a money-saving option?
 If you’re an experienced DIYer, you may be able to make a good job of fitting timber cladding or applying textured rendering yourself.
-Otherwise, look for a firm that offers an installation service.
+Otherwise, look for a firm that offers an installation service for cladding and render.